saoud/Factory.Solution/README.md

 - For Mac Users please [Click Here](https://dev.mysql.com/downloads/file/?id=484914) to download MySQL Installer
 - For Windows Users please [Click Here](https://dev.mysql.com/downloads/file/?id=484919)

-- Verify MySQL installation by opening the terminal and entering the command `mysql -uroot -p[THEPASSWORDYOUSELECTED]`
+- Verify MySQL installation by opening the terminal and entering the command `mysql -u[USERNAME] -p[THEPASSWORDYOUSELECTED]`
 - If you gain access you will see see the MYSQL command line!

 ##### Installing MySQL Workbench